spanezz/egt/docs/index.rst

 Install the egt_<version>_all.deb and python-egtlib_<version>_all.deb packages.

 ..
-Remember about security and stability: do not use virtualenv unless you really have to.
+Use your distribution packages for security and stability; if your distribution does not have the dependencies you need, try virtualenv.

 Usage